ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ```AutoIt
 $search = _ImageSearchArea('notepad-logo.bmp', 0, 100, 150, 400, 450, $x, $y, 20)
 ```
 Four extra parameters have been added to the function call.
 These are coordinates of the left-top and right-bottom points of the screen's region.
 The coordinates of points equal to x1=100 y1=150 and x2=400 y2=450 in the example.
-Resulting value of the function have the same meaning as for `_ImageSearch` function.
+Resulting value of the function has the same meaning as for `_ImageSearch` function.

 Both functions of the ImageSearch library are able to search only a picture that is present on the screen at the moment.
 This means for our example that  Notepad's window should not be overlapped or minimized.
 Also both functions works correctly with fullscreen DirectX windows.